 Lesson 26 (9:28) – How to transfer descriptions and keywords from Pond5 to Shutterstock and Storyblocks.

 Lesson 27 (6:41) – The best mindset to make more money.

-To conclude this post, I personally recommend this video course if you are seriously thinking about selling stock footage.
-The course is not cheap but if you’ll apply what you’ll learn, the course will pay itself in a short time.
+To conclude this article, I personally recommend this video series if you are seriously thinking about selling stock-footage.
+The course is not cheap but if you’ll apply what you’ll learn, it will pay itself out in a short time.

 Here you can find my review to one of the best Photoshop Plugins to merge two or more exposures.
 Here’s the list of the best Microstock agencies.
 Here’s my review of LRTimelapse, to create professional time lapses.